AKEric/skinner/README.md

 * **Build Missing Influences:**
   * If this is checked, and any joints (influences) are missing in the current scene, they will be auto-created during skinning.
   * They will attempt to parent themselves to their original parents, if found.
 Otherwise they’ll be parented to the world.
-  * Note, while their worldspace transformation will match that stored in the ```SkinChunk``` data, their translate\rotate\jointOrient values could be different based on parenting.
+  * The tool wil do its best to maintain the original local transformation values on the joint based on where they need to live in worldspace.
+The overall process is:
+    * Generate every joint needed (parented to the world), set the stored rotate order, and apply its stored worldspace matrix.
+    * Look for the stored parent, and parent it if found.
+    * After parenting, apply the original/stored local transformations (translate, rotate, scale, rotateAxis, jointOrient).
+    * Compare the new worldspace matrix vs previous : If they're the same, leave the local transforms as is and continue.
+If they're different, reset the stored world matrix.
   * Technically, this can be used to rebuild the entire skeletal hierarchy that was exported, in a scene with no matching skeleton.
-But I woudln't recomend this as the default usage, since as mentioned above, you could end up with different transform values applied, which may/may not have impact on your production.
+In general you can find good success with this, but (if auto-created by this tool) always check your root joint's transformation values vs whatever is your standard, since while it will have the correct worldspace transformations applied to it, it's local values may be off-standard if using a shared skeleton.
   * If this is unchecked, and there are missing influences, the tool will error.
 * **Import Using Pre-Deformed Shape Positions?**
   * Only applies if a FSM is being used:  If this is checked (v1.1.0), it allows you to load the skinning onto a already-skinned mesh in any pose.
 It does this by using the 'pre-deformed' vert positions of the mesh (comparing against the saved 'pre-deformed' positions in the SkinChunk) in the FSM logic, instead of whatever pose it's currently in.
 Generally you want this on.
 If on, 'Set to Bindpose' is unecesary.